edouardfouche/MCDE-EXTENDED/README.md

 This repository is released under the AGPLv3 license.
 Please see the [LICENSE.md](LICENSE.md) file.

-See also [MCDE](https://github.com/edouardfouche/MCDE) or [MCDE-experiments](https://github.com/edouardfouche/MCDE-experiments), as well as the following publication:
+See also the following repositories: [MCDE](https://github.com/edouardfouche/MCDE), [MCDE-experiments](https://github.com/edouardfouche/MCDE-experiments), as well as the following publication:

 -  Edouard Fouché & Klemens Böhm.
 2019.
 Monte Carlo Dependency Estimation.
 In 31st International Conference on Scientific and Statistical Database Management (SSDBM ’19), July 23–25, 2019, Santa Cruz, CA, USA.
 ACM, New York, NY, USA, 12 pages. https://doi.org/10.1145/3335783.3335795